 Some conveyancing solicitors in Sittingbourne offer their services on an hourly rate others work on a fixed fee.

 Your property lawyer will work on a fixed conveyancing fee basis, with no sneaky extras.
 Your conveyancing quote will explain in detail what you will pay when your property transaction completes.

-If, for any reason at all, your property transaction does not go ahead, you have the peace of mind of our No Move, No Fee guarantee.
+If, for any reason at all, your property transaction does not go ahead, you have the peace of mind of a No Move, No Fee guarantee.

 I'm purchasing a home in Sittingbourne which property searches will I require?